jmoreno-dev/jmoreno-dev/README.md

 # Hi, I'm Jose! 👋

-Full Stack developer transitioning into backend engineering with Java & Spring Boot.
+Full stack developer focused on backend engineering with Java & Spring Boot.

 I come from a background in sports physiotherapy, which shaped how I approach problems: methodically, with attention to detail, and always looking for the root cause, not just the symptom.
 Always focused on improving and adding value to every project I work on. 🔧